 - expenses that are not related to the rental of a property, such as expenses connected to private use of a holiday home that is rented out for part of the year.

-Restriction on depreciation deductions for residential investment properties
+What are the Restrictions on depreciation deductions for residential investment properties?

 With effect 1 July 2017, new section 40-27 ITAA 97 disallows depreciation deductions for “previously used” i.e. second-hand assets used in residential rental properties.
 The section applies to income years starting on or after 1 July 2017 to assets acquired at or after 9 May 2017 unless the asset was acquired under a contract entered before this time.
 The section also applies to assets acquired before this time if the assets were not used for a taxable purpose in earlier income years.